-Heatmap plot showing the group-group correlations inferred by the model per factor factors character vector with the factors names, or numeric vector indicating the indices of the factors to use groups character vector with the groups names, or numeric vector with the indices of the groups of samples to use, or "all" to use samples from all groups.
+plot_group_kernel Heatmap plot showing the group-group correlations per factor object a trained MOFA object using MEFISTO. factors character vector with the factors names, or numeric vector indicating the indices of the factors to use groups character vector with the groups names, or numeric vector with the indices of the groups of samples to use, or "all" to use samples from all groups. additional parameters that can be passed to pheatmap